Royal Signals Motorcycle Display Team: The team

 The team consisted of one commissioned officer and up to 36 other ranks, all volunteers from within the Royal Signals.

 Potential new members began with a two week selection course in October and the whole team spent the winter learning routines and stunts, culminating in an opening display in April where white motorcycle helmets are ceremonially presented to successful new recruits by the Signal Officer in Chief.
-The remainder of the summer is spent touring, giving public performances at events throughout the United Kingdom and abroad, such as the Royal Military Tournament.
+The remainder of the summer was spent touring, giving public performances at events throughout the United Kingdom and abroad, such as the Royal Tournament.

 In the 1980s, the team participated prominently in a British television advertisement for petrol stations of Texaco.